-A High Redundancy disk group in a 3-node RAC cluster on Azure
+Figure 8.
+Example of a High Redundancy disk group in a 3-node RAC cluster

 High availability considerations

 FlashGrid Storage Fabric and FlashGrid Cloud Area Network[TM] have a fully distributed architecture with no single point of failure.
 The architecture leverages HA capabilities built in Oracle Clusterware, ASM, and Database.